Decorative banner image

 The Index has identified a number of examples of crime convergence, most notably between human trafficking and human smuggling, where the correlation coefficient is estimated at 0.79, the highest correlation between any two criminal markets.
 From region to region, this relationship varies in strength from 0.87 and 0.84 in the Americas and Asia, respectively, to 0.79 in Europe and 0.62 in Oceania.
 The likely reason behind the strong link between the two is the fact that the lines between human trafficking and human smuggling are blurred in many geographies.
 What may start out as smuggling of individuals seeking to move elsewhere may develop into human trafficking, with people being exploited en route to their destination or after arriving there, being forced to repay incurred debt or left with no means to fend for themselves and falling victim to various forms of exploitation.

-Cyber-dependent crimes are weakly correlated with almost all other criminal markets, and the results from the analysis suggest that correlation coefficients range from 0.22 (cyber-dependent vs fauna crimes) to 0.47 (cyber-dependent vs financial crimes).
-The relationship with the synthetic drugs trade is the main outlier (see Figure 6.2).
+Cyber-dependent crimes are weakly correlated with almost all other criminal markets, with correlation coefficients ranging from 0.22 (cyber-dependent vs fauna crimes) to 0.47 (cyber-dependent vs financial crimes).
+The relationship with the synthetic drug trade is the main outlier (see Figure 6.2).

 Figure 6.2